How to Improve Your Performance Scores and Succeed on Rover

 - Create an inviting and authentic profile that reflects the care you’ll provide.
 Read more about how to do that here.

 - Provide 5-star service.
-After each booking ends, we’ll ask your client to leave you a review.
-Focus on providing a 5-star experience and let your client know you appreciate their feedback.
+After each booking ends, we’ll ask the pet owner to leave you a review.
+Focus on providing a 5-star experience and let owners know you appreciate their feedback.

-- Want to accept repeat clients only, or stop receiving requests altogether?
+- Want to accept repeat bookings only, or stop receiving requests altogether?
 Change your settings here.

 Act with safety in mind.
-If you don’t think it’s a good match, don’t accept the booking—period.
+If you don’t think it’s a good match, don’t accept the booking.
 Not only could accepting a bad match earn you a negative review, but it could also put you or the pets you’re caring for at risk.
-At the end of the day, the most important thing is making sure your dog clients are happy and well cared for.
+At the end of the day, the most important thing is making sure your dog guests are happy and well cared for.

-How many of your first-time clients book with you again—and how often?
+How many of your first-time pet owners book with you again—and how often?
 Score ranges from 50-100.

 Set yourself up for success by:

-- Encourage your clients to book with you again.
-A great way to earn repeat clients: send photo and text updates early and often.
+- Encourage owners to book with you again.
+A great way to earn repeat owners: send photo and text updates early and often.

 - Be accessible.
 Communication is key to delivering great customer service, and it’ll help you earn that glowing review too.

-- Give your loyal clients a heads-up before busy seasons or vacations.
+- Give your loyal owners a heads-up before busy seasons or vacations.
 That way, they can request to book your services before your calendar fills up.

-The happier you make your clients and the dogs they love, the better it is for your search rank—and your business as a whole.
-Explore our Sitter Resources Center to learn more about building a thriving business.
+The happier you make your owners and the dogs they love, the better it is for your search rank—and your sitter profile as a whole.
+Explore our Help Centre to learn more about making the best out of your sitter profile.